Conservative data-driven finite element framework

 \subsubsection{Comparative measurement of the distance to the material dataset}

-To address the question of which values of the distance to the material dataset are \textit{too high}, a comparative measurement \gls{d_ave_criteria} with the same units as $d$ is needed, which represents RMS of the field values relevant for the material data search. \gls{d_ave_criteria} can either be calculated locally for each element or globally for the whole domain, representing relative or absolute distance comparative measures, respectively.
-Since in this case we are interested in high distances globally, a global \gls{d_ave_criteria} is defined as follows:
+To address the question of which values of the distance to the material dataset are \textit{too high}, a comparative measure \gls{d_ave_criteria} with the same units as distance in~\eqref{eq:distance_dataset_dd_g} is needed, which would represent RMS of the field values relevant for the material data search.
+Such measure \gls{d_ave_criteria} can either be calculated locally for each element or globally for the whole domain.
+Since here we are interested in high distances globally, a global \gls{d_ave_criteria} is defined as follows:

-where $\mu(\Omega)$ is the area of the domain $\Omega$ in a 2D case, and its volume in a 3D case.
-Note that \eqref{eq:c5_distance_criteria} matches the units of distance in~\eqref{eq:distance_dataset_dd} and \eqref{eq:distance_dataset_dd_g}.
-Alternatively, if the relative distance to the dataset is of importance, $\gls{d_ave_criteria}_e$ can be calculated and compared to on the element basis.